Tire Industry Association Test Answers

 • Wheel Alignment: While not always part of every TIA certification, many exams will cover the basics of wheel alignment, its impact on tire wear, and the common alignment parameters.

-• Tire Repair and Patching: Understanding when a tire can be safely repaired and when it needs to be replaced is paramount.
+• Tire Repair and Patching: Understanding when a tire can be safely repaired and when it needs to be replaced is critical.
 The exam will test your knowledge of repair procedures, materials, and safety guidelines.
 Knowing the difference between repairable and unrepairable damage is essential.

 • Tire Tread Depth and Wear: The exam will test your ability to measure tread depth accurately and assess tire wear patterns.
 This includes understanding the implications of uneven wear, and determining when tire replacement is necessary.